 PRE-HEALTH PROFESSIONS PT/OT

-This degree plan is for Biology majors interested in Occupational or Physical Therapy.
-UMHB has experienced growth in the demand for pre-health profession majors.
-Students should understand that, although graduate programs in health professions do require specific courses for entry, they typically do not require a specific major.
-For more information regarding this degree please contact Dr. Karen Grant kgrant@umhb.edu, (254) 295-4147.
+This degree plan is for Biology majors interested in Physical Therapy or Occupational Therapy.
+Although graduate programs in health professions require specific courses for entry, they typically do not require a specific major.

 PRE-OPTOMETRY